twhipple/Used_Car_Price_Regression_Model/README.md

 ## Features
+These are the features of this dataset.

-5 numerical columns: 'price', 'mileage', 'tax', 'mpg' and 'engineSize' 3 categorical columns: 'model', 'transmission' and 'fuelType' 1 date column: 'year'
+* 5 numerical columns: 'price', 'mileage', 'tax', 'mpg' and 'engineSize'
+* 3 categorical columns: 'model', 'transmission' and 'fuelType'
+* 1 date column: 'year'

 ## Models